demurre/CPPLearning/practice/Pointers/README.md

 ### Increment;
 ### Relationship operations: ==, <=, <, >, >=, !=;
 ### Display the results of operations on the screen;
-## 4. Create a pointer to the pointer and display on the screen
+## 4. Create a pointer to the pointer and display on the screen:
 ### Address in the OP of this pointer;
 ### The value of this pointer;
 ## 5. Create an undefined pointer and use it to point to any of the previously declared variables.
 Display the value of this pointer on the screen.